webcoyote/build-linux-vm/README.md

-# Overview
+# Overview of build-linux-vm
 ---
 This project is designed to make it easy to build Linux virtual machines on Windows for use as dev-environment servers or for use as a Linux desktop.
+Or at least as easy as it can get: hosting one OS on another takes work!

-I've written these instructions under the assumption that you're running vanilla Windows, so this should work even if you don't have any of the pre-requisites yet.
+I've written these instructions based on the assumption that you're running vanilla Windows, so this should work even if you don't have any of the pre-requisites yet.

-This project is built with Vagrant, Chef, Librarian and VirtualBox.

-# Features
+# Features of the virtual machine you will create
 ---
 * Configures your user account with administrative access
 * SSH key-based login; remote access via passwords disabled